 The Automobile Club de Monaco (ACM) have been in charge of the organisation of the event since 1929 and today the Monaco race is a Grand Prix certainly not to miss as it balances the heritage of great victories with world-class exclusivity that takes its place on the cruising landscape for luxury yachts and the jet-set crowd.

 From glittering invitations at the Foster + Partners-designed Yacht Club de Monaco to watching the action from grandstands opposite the legendary Casino de Monte-Carlo, the Monaco Grand Prix is an assault on the senses and a visual and aural journey into one of motorsport’s iconic trump cards.

 The behind-the-scenes preparation for the Monaco race is, to put it simply, staggering.
 The infrastructure for the circuit is constructed each year by over 50 engineers, showcasing the challenge of street racing in the midst of a densely-populated urban zone in the heart of Monte Carlo.

-The future may see the possibility for a small track extension worked into the €2 billion land development project that is happening near the famous Fairmont Tunnel.
+The future may see the possibility of a small track extension working into the €2 billion land development project that is happening near the famous Fairmont Tunnel.
 For now, the narrow, winding circuit is unforgiving to errors, demanding pinpoint driver precision and unique setups for car aerodynamics, suspension and steering.

-As the original superyacht destination, many of the world’s top charter yachts are based in Monaco over summer.
+As the original superyachts destination, many of the world’s top charter yachts are based in Monaco over the summer.
 You can be on your yacht in Port Hercule 20 minutes after stepping off your jet at Nice.